NorddeutscherRundfunk/mxf-track-swap/README.md

 ## Prerequisites

-To build your swapper yourself you need a compiled ffmpeg that must be embedded into your swapper.
-Customize the following code line:
+To build your swapper yourself you need a compiled ffmpeg and bmxtranswrap that must be embedded into your swapper.
+Customize the following code lines:

 `FileInstall('K:\ffmpeg\bin\ffmpeg.exe', @TempDir & "\ffmpeg.exe", $FC_OVERWRITE)`
+`FileInstall('K:\bmxtranswrap\bmxtranswrap.exe', @TempDir & "\bmxtranswrap.exe", $FC_OVERWRITE)`

 ## Manual